-SPACE 545.
+NERS 672 (SPACE 545).
 High Energy Density Physics

-Prerequisite: MATH 450, PHYSICS 405 & PHYSICS 406.
+Prerequisite: None.
+Advisory Prerequisite: MATH 450, PHYSICS 405 & PHYSICS 406.
 (3 credits)

-Introduces students to fundamental tools and discoveries of high-energy density physics, where pressures are above a million atmospheres.
-Discusses fundamental physical models, equations of state, hydrodynamics including shocks and instabilities, radiation transport, radiation hydrodynamics, experimental technique, inertial fusion, experimental astrophysics and relativistic systems.
+Fundamental tools and discoveries of high-energy density physics, where pressures are above a million atmospheres.
+Fundamental physical models, equations of state, hydrodynamics including shocks and instabilities, radiation transport, radiation hydrodynamics, experimental technique, inertial fusion, experimental astrophysics and relativistic systems.
 CourseProfile (ATLAS)

 CLIMATE 551 (SPACE 551).
-Fluid Dynamics for Climate and Space Sciences

-Advisory Prerequisite: MATH 215, MATH 216, and MATH 450.
-(4 credits)

-Covers the fundamentals of fluid dynamics.
+Fluid Dynamics for Climate and Space Sciences Advisory Prerequisite: MATH 215, MATH 216, and MATH 450.
+(4 credits) Covers the fundamentals of fluid dynamics.
 The purpose of the course is to provide fundamental grounding in fluid dynamics and in fundamental mathematical technique at the level required to do serious quantitative graduate research that involves fluid dynamics effects.
 The emphasis of the examples is on geophysical and space applications.
 CourseProfile (ATLAS)